Some interesting articles about Steadicams

 Another thing to consider is that you are asking the actors to perform

-might feel this method improves their performance.
-A one shot scene also
+actors might feel this method improves their performance.
+A one shot

-means that you don't need to worry about continuity within the scene.
+scene also means that you don't need to worry about continuity within

 As a Steadicam operator you are, or should be, very much involved at